Cosmological constraints from cosmic homogeneity: Conclusion and discussion

 In this work, we have demonstrated that the normalised characteristic scale of transition to cosmic homogeneity, $\rh/d_V$, can be used as a cosmological probe with large scale structure surveys.
 For this, we have used four publicly available galaxy samples, LowZ, CMASS, eLRG and QSO of the Sloan Digital Sky Survey.
 We have also used an empirical approach in order to extract a redshift dependent bias model for the normalised homogeneity scale at all redshifts from the different galaxy samples.

 In order to quantify the additional cosmological information contained in the normalised homogeneity scale, we have performed an MCMC analysis and we have explored the open \LCDMn\ model.
-By combining our measurements with CMB+Lensing prior information, we found ~$\Omega_{m} =0.340 \pm 0.029$ and ~$\Omega_{\Lambda}= 0.668 \pm 0.023$, consistent with a flat \LCDMn\ cosmological model at the $1\sigma$ level.
-The inclusion of $\rh/d_V$ improves CMB$+$Lensing constraints alone by a reduction on the uncertainty of the order of 20\% for $\Omega_m$ and 21\% for $\Omega_{\Lambda}$.
+By combining our measurements with prior information from CMB+Lensing, we found \-$\Omega_{m} =0.363 \pm 0.025$ and \-$\Omega_{\Lambda}= 0.650 \pm 0.021$, consistent with a flat \LCDMn\ cosmological model at the $1\sigma$ level.
+The inclusion of $\rh/d_V$ improves CMB$+$Lensing constraints alone by a reduction on the uncertainty of 31\% for $\Omega_m$ and 28\% for $\Omega_{\Lambda}$.
 There is, therefore, a clear gain when it is combined with CMB+Lensing information.

 The normalised homogeneity scale shows evidence for a flat-$\Lambda$CDM cosmology.
 This is in agreement with current literature on the combination of galaxy clustering and other probes \cite{aghanim2018planck}.
-In particular, we find $\Omega_{k}=-0.0072\pm0.0079$ which is comparable to the Planck value, $\Omega_k^{\mathrm{CMB}+\mathrm{Lensing}+\mathrm{BAO}}=0.0007\pm0.0019$.
+In particular, we find $\Omega_k^{\mathrm{CMB}+\mathrm{Lensing}+\mathrm{\rh/d_V}}=-0.0126\pm0.0078$ which is comparable at $2\sigma$ with the Planck value, $\Omega_k^{\mathrm{CMB}+\mathrm{Lensing}+\mathrm{BAO}}=0.0007\pm0.0019$.
 The BAO analysis performed in \citet{aghanim2018planck}, takes into account two dimensional information from galaxy clustering, $r_{\perp},r_{||}$.
 In contrast, in this work, we have not taken that into account, which might result in our lower constraining power.
 Therefore, further studies are required with more sophisticated analysis to combine this measurement with other probes.

-In this work, we measured the homogeneity scale on the QSO sample independently from \citet{Laurent,2018arXiv180911125G}.
+In this work, we measured the homogeneity scale on the QSO sample independently from \citet{Laurent} and \citet{2018arXiv180911125G}.
 We acquired results that are compatible and more precise.
 We have more precise results than \citet{2018arXiv180911125G}, since they used narrower redshift bins than us. \citet{Laurent} have used an outdated QSO catalogue from BOSS, while we are using the eBOSS QSO catalogue which is both deeper and denser.
 Therefore, we get more precise measurements.